samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 # Toolkit Configuration
-One highly useful aspect of NVGT is it's ever growing list of ways that an end user can configure the engine.
+One highly useful aspect of NVGT is its ever growing list of ways that an end user can configure the engine.
 Whether trying to add an extra include directory, tweak an Angelscript configuration property, choose how warnings and errors are printed, deciding whether to print output on successful compilation or any number of other changes, NVGT provides various options and directives that should help you to get it functioning much closer to the way you desire.

 From `#pragma` directives to command line argument syntax to configuration files, this document attempts to keep track of all such available configuration options NVGT has to offer.

 ## Command line arguments
-NVGT's compiler program has a variety of command line arguments you can pass to it which can alter it's behavior.
+NVGT's compiler program has a variety of command line arguments you can pass to it which can alter its behavior.
 Some of these options can also be set in configuration files, however an explicit command line option is very likely to override any contradictory options that are in a configuration file.

 Generally, these command line options are self-documenting.
 If you open a command prompt or terminal and just run the nvgt application directly with no arguments, you will be informed that you should either provide an input file or run `nvgt --help` for usage instructions.
 You can also actually just run nvgt -h